bit-oh-my-god/ns3-dtn-bit/readme.md

     * First edition, ns3dtnbit-1.0, we are going to read [this](https://www.netlab.tkk.fi/tutkimus/dtn/ns/), then rename variables methods and do code refactoring.
     * Second edition, run a real example, and parse the log.
+        * get trace file done 2.29
+        * get jupyter to have an animation 3.5